laoqiu233/cat-mirror/README.md

 Simply type `npm start` to boot the mirror.

 ## TODO:
-⏹ Make a config navigation page for all modules.
+✔ Make a config navigation page for all modules.
+⏹ Write weather module